Online Learning Center | BiddingOwl

 What Is Fundraising?

 Fundraising is the process of gathering financial support for a cause, organization, or project.
-This includes a variety of methods, including donations, grants, sponsorships, and events, to grow resources for an initiative.
+This involves a variety of methods, including:

 History of Fundraising

 The idea of fundraising dates back centuries.
-In ancient times, religious institutions like churches and temples relied on donations from their followers to run and provide aid to the needy.
-In medieval Europe, charitable giving was encouraged through almsgiving and community support systems.
+For years, religious institutions like churches and temples have relied on donations from their followers to run and provide aid to the needy.

 Charity Events and Galas